aadel7/truck-tracking-web3-prototype/README.md

 ## Testing

-To run the tests for the TruckTracking application, using Puppeteer and Chai, follow these steps:
+To run the tests for the TruckTracking application, using Mocha, Chai, and Puppeteer, follow these steps:

 - Make sure the application server is running.
 - Open a terminal and navigate to the project/test directory.